Leaderboard

 10 points

-3. Superb condition S1 series bass 8lb 15oz all original.
+Superb condition S1 series bass 8lb 15oz all original.
 REASON for sale increasingly arthritic fingers struggling with low F on anything but a Jazz.
 PRICE is cash collected, no offers at this price, there are Mex and Japans selling for more than this.
 TRADE similar condition USA Jazz (or perhaps Fender Japan 70's RI or Mex Nate Mendel) with hard case.
 COURIER possible, you will need to organise & pay.
 UK only.
 It may take me a day or so to source a box.
 Apologies for photos, I couldn't take it outside.
-Feedback available, keep safe, Karl.
+Feedback available, keep safe, Karl.9 points

-4. The neck will stay satiny, organic, slurry and buffed for that playing feel that few other finishes quite achieve.
+The neck will stay satiny, organic, slurry and buffed for that playing feel that few other finishes quite achieve.
 But for the body, of the choice between the same, or a Tru-oil medium gloss, or a polyurethane full gloss, @Jus Lukin is opting for the tru-oil gloss.
 It's a nice finish - the gloss element brings out more of the wood figuring while retaining the 'real wood' look, but tru-oil done this way tends to settle down to a softer medium gloss after a few months - think 1960's Les Paul nitro.
 It is actually great for a shape like this with a passing nod to a 70's Alembic This is the first coat.
-See what I mean about it bringing out the beauty in the wood
+See what I mean about it bringing out the beauty in the wood9 points

-5. Cheers Pete, I always thought it was Hiscox but a couple of other folk have said the same as you, thus I stand corrected.
+Cheers Pete, I always thought it was Hiscox but a couple of other folk have said the same as you, thus I stand corrected.
 I have gloves, masks & alcohol.
 I have other bassists near me.
 I have made collection and courier options.
-I have 3 brain cells (although one is road worn) and I think I can deal with a local handover thank you very much.
+I have 3 brain cells (although one is road worn) and I think I can deal with a local handover thank you very much.5 points

-6. That actually was valid when 10s went higher than 15s and 15s went lower than 10s, with 12s in between the two.
+That actually was valid when 10s went higher than 15s and 15s went lower than 10s, with 12s in between the two.
 That would have been for the most part before 1980.
-It may seem odd that so many bass players are still going by what was true 30 or more years ago, but not when you consider that a guitar player could be perfectly happy with a guitar and amp from 1959.
+It may seem odd that so many bass players are still going by what was true 30 or more years ago, but not when you consider that a guitar player could be perfectly happy with a guitar and amp from 1959.5 points

 4 points